JeZoS/Bootstrap-theme/README.md

 # Bootstrap-theme
-A complete responsive bootstrap theme created using react js framework.
+A fully responsive bootstrap theme created using react js framework.

 to use follow the steps:
 first clone the repo then cd into the theme and run the following commands